Painted stork: Behaviour and ecology

 Painted storks feed in groups in shallow wetlands, crop fields and irrigation canals.
-The maximum success of finding prey was at 7 cm of water depth at Keoladeo-Ghana National Park.
+The maximum success of finding prey was at 7 cm of water depth at Keoladeo National Park.
 They feed mainly on small fish which they sense by touch while slowly sweeping their half open bill from side to side while it held submerged.
 They walk slowly and also disturb the water with their feet to flush fish.
 They also take frogs and the occasional snake.
 They forage mainly in the day but may forage late or even at night under exceptional conditions.
 After they are fed they may stand still on the shore for long durations.
+Painted storks in the Delhi region were observed eating fish, while those in Kokrebellur in south India fed nestlings with frogs, crabs, large insects and grasshoppers.
 Flock sizes in agricultural landscapes are mostly small (<5 birds) but reach flocks of over 50 birds.
 In such landscapes, flock sizes do not vary much between seasons, but densities are much higher in winter after chicks of the year have fledged from nests.

 Painted storks breed on trees either in mixed colonies along with other water birds, or by themselves.
 The breeding season begins in the winter months shortly after the monsoons.
 In northern India, the breeding season begins in mid-August while in southern India the nest initiation begins around October and continues till February and or even until April.
 One detailed study in Bengaluru city saw storks building nests between early February and mid-March, with all of the observed nests having fledgelings by mid-May.
 Considerable variation is noticed in the onset of breeding across sites with the season at Kokrebellur and Edurupattu around January or February but at Telineelapuram, Kundakulam and Tirunelveli the breeding begins around October or November.